markteicher/Commando-1985-Video-Game-Screen-Saver-for-Apple-MacBook/README.md

 ------------------------------------------------------------------------

-# 14. Install on the Development Mac
+#  Install on the Development Mac

-Once you locate:

 ``` text
 CommandoScreenSaver.saver
 ```

-double-click it in Finder.

 macOS should present the screen saver installation interface.